MicrosoftDocs/visualstudio-docs/docs/debugger/quickstart-debug-with-cplusplus.md

 ## Next steps

-- To learn more about the debugger, see the [Tutorial](../debugger/getting-started-with-the-debugger.md).
+- To learn more about the debugger, see [Start the debugger and navigate code](../debugger/getting-started-with-the-debugger.md).
 - To find out more about breakpoints, see [Using breakpoints](../debugger/using-breakpoints).

 ## See Also